nens/threedi-docs/source/a_releasenotes_3di_mi.rst

 - Several additions have been made to the *Result aggregation tool* (#861):

-	- You can now choose "pump discharge" as variable.
+    - You can now choose *pump discharge* as variable.

     - The methods comparing the time series to a threshold have been extended.
 You can now choose the (percentage of) time a variable is below, on or above a threshold.
 The margin used for a value being "on" a threshold is 1e-06.
 The way to define the threshold has also been made much more versatile: you can choose any attribute that contains decimal numbers as threshold (e.g. pump capacity or drain level), or define a fixed number as threshold value.

-	- Preset "Total pumped volume" has been added
+    - Preset *Total pumped volume* has been added

-	- Preset "Pumps: % of time at max capacity" has been added
+    - Preset *Pumps: % of time at max capacity* has been added

 - Bugfix: Watershed tool: 2D flowlines intersecting obstacles are shown as 1D flowlines (#1034)